genomicsITER/prepABEL/README.md

 Some other tools such as VCFtools (https://vcftools.github.io) lets one to grab defined fields (see _--extract-FORMAT-info_ filtering options) and thus extract a large matrix of genotypes or imputed genotype doses (or probabilities), but still a matrix tranpose operation is required to work with _ProABEL_.
 And it needs installation while **prepABEL** runs as is!

-**prepABEL** has been presented in the ATS 2017 Conference in Washington, 19-24 May, 2017.
-It has been developed by our staff at the Genomics Divion of the Institute of Energy and Renewable Energy (ITER), Tenerife, Canary Islands, SPAIN.

-**prepABEL** code is available below.
-Please, feel free to contact me at "jlorsal" @ "gmail.com" for any further information.
 <p><br></p>
 <p align="center">
   <img src="https://github.com/genomicsITER/prepABEL/blob/master/prepABEL_layout.png" width="auto"/>